Why is there a need for a Families Work Group?

 In order to improve outcomes for youth involved in the juvenile justice system the family voice must be included consistently across the system.
 Too often we overlook this perspective, whether it is provided by biological parents, foster parents, or guardians, and miss an opportunity to fully support a youth on his/her path to success.

-The Families Working Group identified four focus areas that should be addressed in order to empower youth and families involved in the juvenile justice system.
+The Families Work Group identified four focus areas that should be addressed in order to empower youth and families involved in the juvenile justice system.
 These focus areas represent current barriers for families to effectively engage with the system as it exists today.

 - Increase trust, respect, and understanding between families and system professionals

 - Help families understand the system and develop processes for engagement